MicrosoftDocs/dataexplorer-docs/data-explorer/bcdr-overview.md

 Azure Data Explorer is a distributed computing platform and can have two to many nodes depending on scale, and node role type.
 At provision time, select availability zones to distribute the node deployment, across zones for maximum intra-region resiliency.
 An availability zone failure won't result in a complete outage.
 You'll, however, experience performance degradation until recovery of the zone.

 > [!Note]
-> Availability zone selection is only supported at the time of provision.
+> Availability zone selection is only supported at the time of cluster provision.

 ### Leader-Follower cluster configuration

-Azure Data Explorer provides an optional [capability](follower.md) for a leader cluster to be followed by other follower clusters for read-only access to the leader's data and metadata.
+Azure Data Explorer provides an optional [follower capability](follower.md) for a leader cluster to be followed by other follower clusters for read-only access to the leader's data and metadata.
 Changes in the leader, such as `create`, `append`, and `drop` are automatically synchronized to the follower.
 While the leaders could span Azure regions, the follower clusters should be hosted in the same region(s) as the leader.
-If the leader cluster is down or databases/tables are accidentally dropped, the follower clusters will lose access until recovered in the leader.
+If the leader cluster is down or databases/tables are accidentally dropped, the follower clusters will lose access until access is recovered in the leader.

-## Recovering from human error- user accidentally dropped a cluster, database, or table
+## Recovering from human error

+User can accidentally drop a cluster, database, or table

 ### Accidental cluster or database deletion

 Accidental cluster or database deletion is an irrecoverable action.
-The Azure Data Explorer resource owner can prevent data loss by enabling the delete &quot;[lock](https://docs.microsoft.com/azure/azure-resource-manager/management/lock-resources)&quot; capability, available at the Azure resource level.
+The Azure Data Explorer resource owner can prevent data loss by enabling the delete [lock](https://docs.microsoft.com/azure/azure-resource-manager/management/lock-resources) capability, available at the Azure resource level.

 ### Accidental table deletion